gradjitta/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The training data used:
+* Dataset provided by Udacity
+* Dataset from driving in center lane
+* Dataset for recovery from road edges

 ### Data collection and Training Strategy